-Suzanna Sheed is the Independent State Member of Parliament for the Shepparton District, elected after a short but successful grass roots campaign in 2014.
+Suzanna Sheed is the Independent State Member of Parliament for the Shepparton District - first elected after a short but successful grass roots campaign in 2014, and re-elected for a second term, with an increased majority of the vote, in 2018.

 Suzanna was raised on a farm at Jerilderie in NSW, one of five siblings, and attended boarding school in Melbourne before going on to study law at the University of Melbourne.